zeke/vibes/README.md

 cd vibes
 ```

-Create a new git repository in your project directory:
+(Optional) create a new git repository in your project directory:

 ```
 git init